vishvAsa/notes/general_biology/society/population-model/_index.md

 title = "+Population model"
 +++

+## Limits on population growth

+### Dismal theorems
+> If the only ultimate check on the growth of population is misery, then the population will grow till it is miserable enough to stop its growth.
+>
+> - Kenneth Boulding

+Moderately cheerful version:

+> If something else other than misery and starvation can be found which will keep a prosperous population in check, then the population does not grow till it is miserable and starves, and it can be stably prosperous.

 ## Criteria to judge models
 - Does it answer some clear causal questions? (of the type: "Under conditions A, X leads to Y.") Or does it intend to make quantitative predictions?
 - Is it sufficiently abstract (and therefore intelligible), and not loaded down with unnecessary details?